 As stated in previous Legal framework workbooks, the classification of drugs and precursors in Ireland is made in accordance with the three United Nations conventions of 1961, 1971, and 1988.
 Irish legislation defines the importation, manufacture, trade in and possession, other than by prescription, of most psychoactive substances as criminal offences.
-The principal criminal legislative framework is laid out in the MDAs 1977 and 1984, and the Misuse of Drugs Regulations, 1988.
-The offences of drug possession (MDA, 1977 Section 3) and possession for the purpose of supply (MDA, 1977 Section 15) are the principal forms of criminal charge used in the prosecution of drug offences in Ireland.
+The principal criminal legislative framework is laid out in the revised Misuse of Drugs Act, 1977 (MDA 1977) updated to 16 May 2023 (Law Reform Commission, 2023) of which MDAs 1977 and 1984, and the Misuse of Drugs Regulations, 1988 are prominent.
+The offences of drug possession (MDA, 1977, Section 3) and possession for the purpose of supply (MDA, 1977, Section 15) are the principal forms of criminal charge used in the prosecution of drug offences in Ireland.
 The Misuse of Drugs Regulations, 1988 lists under five schedules the various substances to which the laws apply.